0010SS/0010ss.github.io/_projects/twostep_project.md

 With a clear feature set, it was time to code.
 Though I was skilled in Python for AI and Blazor for web development, mobile app development was new to me.
 It was challenging, requiring me to learn mobile development step by step while advancing the prototype.
 Thankfully, my proficiency in using ChatGPT did save me a lot of time in development, and it even became my GF (stands for "GPT friend").

-{% include video.liquid loading="eager" path="assets/img/projects/twostep_3d.mp4" title="TwoStep 3D video" class="rounded z-depth-1" %}
+{% include video.liquid path="assets/img/projects/twostep_3d.mp4" height=0.75vh controls title="TwoStep 3D video"%}
 <div class="caption">
     A 3D demo of <b>TwoStep</b>.
 </div>